jimmyflatting/anon-api/README.md

-# Anonymization API with YuNet
+# Anonymization API with OpenCV

 ## Overview